-Federally Qualified Health Centers
+• Federally Qualified Health Centers

-DC has a network of eight FQHC grantees that operate 56 approved service delivery locations (52 located within the District).
-Figure 12 shows the location of FQHC grantees and their network of service delivery locations.
-Collectively, DC FQHCs provided services to approximately 170,683 unduplicated patients in calendar year 2015, which represents 26% of DC's population overall.
+FQHCs play a significant role in the primary care delivery system in DC.
+DC has a network of 9 FQHC grantees, with 56 approved service delivery locations (52 located within DC).
+Figure 12 shows the location of the health center organizations and their network of service delivery locations.
+Collectively the DC health centers saw 170,683 patients in calendar year 2015, most of whom were low-income and uninsured or on Medicaid.